-Before we delve into the RC question types you should become familiar, here are some helpful reading comprehension tips for the LSAT!
+The LSAT is a difficult exam, so you’ll need to be as prepared as possible.
+Before we delve into the RC question types you should become familiar with, here are some helpful reading comprehension tips for the LSAT!

-Given the fact that you only have 35 minutes to go through four passages, you might be thinking learning how to read faster is an effective strategy to improve your score.
+Given that you only have 35 minutes to go through four passages, you might think learning how to read faster is an effective strategy to improve your score.
 In reality, reading faster can actually cause you to miss key information and waste more time!

 Instead, learn how to read better.
 Learn how to discern what is important and what isn’t in a passage.
-You should also deconstruct the passage as you read it, so you don’t have to keep re-reading the passage for each question.
+You should also deconstruct the passage as you read it so you don’t have to keep re-reading it for each question.

 For instance, you may highlight the main point, underline supporting details, and circle strong/weak words like “must,” “always,” “cannot,” or “never,” or important transition words like “but,” “however,” or “although” that mark the degree of certainty and direction of the argument.

-The reading comprehension section can be tricky because of the way answers are worded!
-You should always look out for words like EXCEPT in the questions, and focus on meaning rather than content.
+The LSAT reading comprehension section can be tricky because of how answers are worded!
+You should always look out for words like EXCEPT in the questions and focus on meaning rather than content.
 While some answer choices may sound good and look right, they must also have the correct meaning.

 Since there are often tricky incorrect choices, you should always read through all the answer choices before making your final decision.
 It may take you a few more seconds, but these extra seconds can boost your LSAT score by several points!